enseitankado/proxine/README.md

 ## Tools

 You can check proxy list in Windows env. with [EliteProxySwitcher](https://www.eliteproxyswitcher.com/).
 EPS also has auto switch feature to change active proxy periodicaly.
 [Open Proxy Checker](https://openproxy.space/software/proxy-checker) is good alternative for Windows to check proxies.
+[Proxy profiler](https://github.com/enseitankado/proxy-profiler) to test and profile large proxy lists.